Fly-fishing for striped bass

 Night fishing for 'rockfish' on the Patuxent River

-I first became enamored with fishing as a regular pastime just after graduating from college.
-My father had just bought his retirement home on the Jersey Shore and we would spend countless hours surf-fishing for striped bass (or stripers), most often at first light.
-We had a terrific pre-fishing ritual that comprised buying a few dozen whole clams, shucking them into a bucket and adding rock salt to toughen up the clam so it would cling better to the fishing hook.
-Then we would wheel the gear up the block to the beach in the dark on a trolley and camp out at either side of a rock jetty that was a magnet for these fish.
+Just after college, I was sucked into fishing for striped bass.
+My father had just bought his retirement home on the Jersey Shore and there we would spend countless hours surf-fishing for striped bass (or stripers), usually at first light.
+Our pre-fishing ritual comprised buying a few dozen fresh clams, shucking them into a bucket and adding rock salt to toughen up the clam so it would cling better to the hook.
+Then we would load the gear onto a home made trolley and roll the gear up the block to the beach in the dark and camp out on either side of the getty waiting for action.

 Surf fishing for Jersey Shore stripers

 It was only a few years ago that I began fly-fishing for striped bass, which are called rockfish in the DC area.
-This was because I added a kayak to my fishing arsenal, which made getting to the fish using a fly rod much easier, particularly in habitat with structure, like rip-rap, as well as inshore marshes and inlets.
+This was enabled by adding a kayak to my fishing arsenal, which made getting to the fish much easier, particularly in habitat with structure, like rip-rap, as well as inshore marshes and inlets.
 Most often these excursions were also at first light, but rarely into the evening because of the hazards of navigating the water in a small watercraft at dark.

 Eastern Shore kayak fishing